praveendecode/phonepe_pulse/README.md

   - Clone the GitHub repository.

-  - Use Python, Pandas, and mysql-connector-python for data processing.
+  - Use Python, Pandas, and pymongo for data processing.

-  - Set up the MySQL database for data storage.
+  - Set up the PostgreSQL database for data storage.

   - Create the interactive dashboard using Streamlit and Plotly.